A Tongue of Silver

-"A Tongue of Silver" is an episode of the 1959 Australian TV drama anthology Shell Presents.
-Australian TV drama was relatively rare at the time.
+"A Tongue of Silver" is an episode of the 1959 Australian television drama anthology Shell Presents.
+Australian television drama was relatively rare at the time.
 It starred John Meillon, who had been in Thunder of Silence in the same series.

 It aired on 17 October 1959 in Sydney, and on 20 February 1960 in Melbourne.
 It was the first play from Shell Presents to be telecast in Western Australia, and was broadcast there in 17 October 1959.

 It was repeated on 22 May 1960.

 Plot

 A stranger arrives in an Irish village during a thunderstorm.
 They are convinced he is an emissary from Heaven.
 He sets about selling them plots in Heaven, saying he has been sent by St Columba, patron saint of the village, who is annoyed the villagers have allowed the church to fall into disrepair, and says money from the sale of plots of land will go towards repair the church.